ujh/fountainpencompanion/README.md

 ## Local development

 This app currently _does not_ have a Docker setup, but is meant to be used for "bare bones" development.
 You will need a Postgres as well as Redis running (see `.env` for the redis vars).
+A convenience `docker-compose` file is available for the two services.

 Once you've set up everything you can run the whole thing with: